2017 Second Quarter Overview

 On the 8th of November of last year, markets began to price expectations into themselves of a growing economy, characterized by less regulation, higher velocity of money, higher interest rates, and higher inflation.
 The expectations of the Federal Reserve seemed to be in alignment, as guidance moved sharply from “possibly one rate hike over the coming year” to “four rate hikes, and possibly a fifth”.

 Since the 20th of January however, market expectations have been met with a few sobering realities.
 The failed initial attempt at replacing Obamacare for example gave capital markets a reason to pause.
-Right out of the gate, the GOP controlled Congress failed to display the unity for
+Right out of the gate, the GOP controlled Congress failed to display the unity for which capital markets were looking to justify valuation expectations.

 That doesn’t mean that valuations are unjustified or that favorable economic metrics aren’t alive and well – but rather – the markets seem more willing to pause and wait on Washington to “get its act together”.
 This seems to be especially true of interest sensitive areas of the market like energy and banking.